 WIG is independent of any network operator and invests in shareable infrastructure that is made available to all networks.

-During the year, the Company invested a further £190 million in WIG to acquire co-shareholder Barings’ majority stake and a portion of the management’s holding.
+In January 2018, the Company invested a further £186m to acquire co-shareholder Barings’ majority stake and a portion of the management’s holding.
 This brings the Company’s total ownership in WIG to 93.1%, with management retaining the balance of equity.

 Developments in the year